Solution

 cRIO 90xx models with embedded FPGA targets all have sleep lines that you can write to to set your modules into sleep mode.
 In sleep mode, the system consumes minimal power and may dissipate less heat than it does in normal mode.
 Typically, you cannot communicate with modules when they are in sleep mode.
 If you try to communicate with a module when it is in sleep mode, LabVIEW returns a module communications error from the FPGA I/O functions.
 Sleep mode does not affect the CompactRIO chassis or controller, so the FPGA and any Real-Time code will continue to run.
 You cannot write to the Sleep channel if you are using the Scan Interface with any modules in the system.

-• If you need to further reduce power consumption, you can shut down the controller's Real-Time OS
+- If you need to further reduce power consumption, you can shut down the controller's Real-Time OS.

 You can shut down the controller's RTOS by manually powering down the system, or by using console commands to shut down the Linux RTOS.
-You can call these console commands programmatically using these methods, using either the Call Library Function Node or the System Exec VI.
+You can call these console commands programmatically using

 If you have a device with a Ring Indicator line on its serial port, like the cRIO 903x and 904x, you can wake your device and restart it's RTOS using this line.
 Otherwise, you will need to manually power the device back on.